-May 2021 update: We are partnering with the Voter Network to host a Q&A session June 3 (details being finalized; please check back soon) and a 2021 Team Leader Kickoff Thursday, June 24 from noon-1 p.m.
+May 2021 update: We are partnering with the Voter Network to host an Introductory Webinar / Q&A Thursday, June 3 from 1-2 p.m.
+(RSVP here) and a 2021 Team Leader Kickoff Thursday, June 24 from noon-1 p.m.
 (RSVP here).
 We hope you will join us and congregations around the state in learning more about how we can further this critical work.

 Many factors drive or determine health – how safe you feel in your community, access to parks, healthy food, high quality early learning and education, and, availability of health care providers and good paying jobs.
 These social factors will impact how healthy your community is and how healthy you are.

 Now, more than ever, health is a life or death issue and decisions about your health are being made by elected officials.
 In some cases these are officials who have been elected at the local level by a very small portion of the population.